Redshift

 You can observe the Doppler effect with sound waves, water waves, and electromagnetic waves, such as light or radio waves.
 People often observe this phenomenon in everyday life, such as the pitch change on a moving ambulance siren or the change in color of light as an object moves toward or away from them.

-In radar technology, Doppler effect is used to measure the speed and distance of moving objects, while in medicine, Doppler effect is used to measure the flow of blood in the body.
+In radar technology, the Doppler effect is used to measure the speed and distance of moving objects, while in medicine, the Doppler effect is used to measure the flow of blood in the body.